 Visit the Department of Public Safety's Sex Offender Info Center to view sex offenders throughout the State of Arizona.
 You will able to search by zip code and/or name.

 There are several ways to report graffiti in your neighborhood.
 You can call the city's Graffiti Hotline at 480-644-3083.
 They will make arrangements to paint over the graffiti if it is NOT on private property.

 The Mesa CityLink app can be used to report graffiti, as well as many issues, such as street light outages, issues with pavement, traffic signs or signals, water or trash and recycling.
 Download it from Apple or Google Play.

 How do I compliment or make a complaint against an officer or thank them for something they've done?

-You can enter your name on this page and on the left side of the page it will show you what police district you live in, along with other information specific to your area or this page will list the four police districts at the bottom of the page.
-You can then visit each page for a map of that district.
+You can enter your address on this map and on the left side of the page it will show you what police district you live in, along with other information specific to your area.

 At this time we do not provide patches to collectors.